andrespat01/dtu_mlops_69/dtu_mlops_69/reports/README.md

 >
 > Answer:

 --- The cookiecutter MLOps template provided in M6 was the starting point and was used throughout the project.
 We used all the default folders, except for the "notebook" folder, which we removed as we did not use any Jupyter notebooks in our project.
-In addition to the default structure, we added new folders, including "API" and "prediction_api," to set up and deploy the Google Cloud API for serving the model and handling predictions.
+In addition to the default structure, we added new folders as the 'frontend-backend' to set up and deploy the Google Cloud API for serving the model and handling predictions.
 The cookiecutter template significantly simplified the project setup, helping us quickly organize and structure our code from the beginning, which resulted in us not having to waste time reorganizing and structuring our code and project later on.
 This allowed us instead to focus on the core implementation and follow the course learning objectives. ---

 ### Question 6